-Looking into a person's eyes as well as observing his or her facial expression(s), can be seen as observing the physical representation of the physical burning of the fire within, experienced as mood and emotion. ("The fire within" being a gestalt of all the cells which add up to make you the person; the countless electrochemical reactions occurring together and in tandem.)
+Looking into a person's eyes as well as observing his or her facial expression(s), can be seen as observing the physical representation of the physical burning of the fire within, privately experienced as mood and emotion. ("The fire within" being a gestalt of all the cells which add up to make you the person; the countless electrochemical reactions occurring together and in tandem.)
 When facial muscles twitch and move, sending an expression or emotion over the face, it represents the flame burning, varying in intensity and position.
 A steady expression is like the flame burning at a constant rate and in the same orientation.
 Then, the internal flame may dim or intensify, select a different fuel mixture to burn, change shape, color, the direction of its orientation - or all, displaying yet another emotion felt.

 It's not just the face and eyes which correspond to a burning existence in this flame analogy; the entire body is like some incredibly complex, individual welding furnace walking around!
 Our skin holds us together in individually-shaped bundles, as the fireous heat inside travels around in a functionally organized network of pathways, ducts, intersections, mergings, etc, much like our veins, tendons, bones, joints and such do - creating and organizing the internal structure.
 [Author Note: ...and yes, you're right by the way.
 There is no word, "fireous" ...officially!]

 Furthermore, we see the establishing of certain frequent mixture capabilities (ie, to assist living in a particular culture, or preparing to manifest specific emotions a lot, like calmness), or other such functional structures will occur, represented by things like the learning and use of the local language, which slowly forms and firms up during maturation.
 The experiencing I then directs the application of its energy to the environment.